WATKINS MILL ASSOCIATION

 In 1958, The Watkins Mill Association (WMA) was founded to preserve and support the living history of the Watkins Woolen Mill State Historic Site, the last textile mill with its original machinery still intact in the United States.
-Watkins Woolen Mill, located northeast of Kearney, flourished from 1860 until 1886 when the cloth shear broke; they continued portions of their manufacturing until 1898.
-WMA has cultivated an 1870’s venue that highlights quality cultural, artistic and historic education and healthy outdoor activities for all ages.
+Watkins Woolen Mill, located northeast of Kearney, flourished from 1860 until 1886, when the final cloth shear broke; they continued portions of their manufacturing until 1898.
+WMA has cultivated an 1870s venue that highlights quality cultural, artistic, and historical education.

 WMA efforts assist in bringing over five hundred thousand visitors from all over the nation to Watkins Mill each year.
-The site provides important information about work and life in the 1800s, including farming, homesteading, business, craftsmanship, technology, wool yarn and cloth production, women’s roles, and the history of the industrial revolution in rural America.
+The site provides important information about work and life in the 1800s, including farming, homesteading, business, craftsmanship, technology, wool yarn, and cloth production, and the history of the Industrial Revolution in rural Missouri.

 Since its inception, Watkins Mill Association has been the Historic Site’s “Friends” organization – proactively supporting its preservation and living history.
 Major contributions include: